raf64flo/ndslabs-dataverse/README.md

 ## Dataverse 4.2.3

-This is an experimental Kubernetes-based implemention of the [Dataverse](http://dataverse.org/) and [TwoRavens](http://datascience.iq.harvard.edu/about-tworavens) services.
+This is a preliminary implementation of the [Dataverse](http://dataverse.org/) and [TwoRavens](http://datascience.iq.harvard.edu/about-tworavens) services in Docker for use with the NDS Labs system.
 Dataverse is a web-based application used for sharing, preserving, citing, exploring, and analyzying research data.

 This is a preliminary implementation of the [Dataverse installation process](http://guides.dataverse.org/en/latest/installation/).
 Dataverse itself is a Java-based web application deployed under the Glassfish application server.
 It requires installations of Postgres, Solr 4.6.0, and R/Rserve.
 Dataverse optionally integrates with TwoRavens -- a Javascript-based application that runs under Apache/rApache and requires R shared librares.